uconn-maglab/git-better/demo-files/add-things-here.md

 ### This is Marcie, short for Marceline but unofficially short for Toasted Marshmallow.
 She likes exploring more than snuggling.
 That's my boyfriend Mike holding her.
 He's also cute:

 ![Marcie](pigs/marcie.jpg)

+I wonder why I didn't have any merge conflict...